bitcoin-sv/bsv-components-library/doc/README.md

 ````

-We can see the Configuration used: *ProtocolBSVMain* by default, so the service will connect to the BSV Man network if
+We can see int the outut the Configuration used: *ProtocolBSVMain* by default, so the service will connect to the BSV Man network if
 nothing else is specified.
 We also see the *working directory*, which is a temporary folder automatically picked up by the
 service to store some internal information.
 The Service has started in *Client Mode*, so it can connect to other Peers but it
 does Not allow incoming connections.
 The number of Peers connected will always remain in the range [10 -15].